Ripper (film): Cast

+Production

+Ripper was filmed entirely in Victoria, British Columbia, Canada.

 Release

-The film was Rated R for violence/gore, sexuality, and language, and certificate 18 in the UK.
+The film was rated R for violence/gore, sexuality, and language, and certificate 18 in the UK.
 It was released direct-to-DVD in many countries, including the UK, but received a theatrical run in some countries, including Canada.

 Reception

-Andrew Smith stated that 'it’s hardly the most original out there and can get a bit too pompous for its own good but it’s a cut above the normal standards for straight-to-DVD slash'.
-Smith also stated that 'Bruce Payne is the best actor in display here and manages to eat up the screen with a solid performance to give us a sense that not all as it may seem with him (although that may just be down to the fact that he looks like a nasty piece of work!)'.
-Similarly, Jim Harper stated that Payne was "appropriately creepy as the man who's spent too long working with lunatics" and John Fallon stated that "Bruce Payne brings a touch of class to the film.".
-Ben Pollock stated that the film was 'not the most original thriller available, but...is very entertaining nonetheless, and holds enough genuine thrills to sustain two hours of nail-biting'.
+Andrew Smith stated that "it's hardly the most original out there and can get a bit too pompous for its own good but it’s a cut above the normal standards for straight-to-DVD slash".
+Smith also stated that "Bruce Payne is the best actor in display here and manages to eat up the screen with a solid performance to give us a sense that not all as it may seem with him (although that may just be down to the fact that he looks like a nasty piece of work!)".
+Similarly, Jim Harper stated that Payne was "appropriately creepy as the man who's spent too long working with lunatics", and John Fallon stated that "Bruce Payne brings a touch of class to the film."
+Ben Pollock stated that the film was "not the most original thriller available, but... is very entertaining nonetheless, and holds enough genuine thrills to sustain two hours of nail-biting".
 Robert Pardy, writing for the TV Guide, described the film as "good creepy fun".
-G. Noel Gross stated that 'this latest Ripper ode is meant to coat-tail From Hell, but winds up resembling something unpleasant stuck to Johnny Depp's boots'.
-In Richard Scheib's view 'in the end, Ripper: Letter from Hell and its Jack the Ripper angle amounts to nothing more than another variation on the modern 90s/00s teen slasher films where the killer uses an improbable novelty motif – scary movies in Scream (1996), urban legends in Urban Legend (1998), Valentine’s Day in Valentine (2001) and so on'.
+G. Noel Gross stated that "this latest Ripper ode is meant to coat-tail From Hell, but winds up resembling something unpleasant stuck to Johnny Depp's boots".
+In Richard Scheib's view "in the end, Ripper: Letter from Hell and its Jack the Ripper angle amounts to nothing more than another variation on the modern 90s/00s teen slasher films where the killer uses an improbable novelty motif – scary movies in Scream (1996), urban legends in Urban Legend (1998), Valentine’s Day in Valentine (2001) and so on".

 Sequel

-Ripper 2: Letter from Within is a 2004 British horror film, featuring, again, the character Molly Keller, and it is about a treatment for her in a virtual world.
+Ripper 2: Letter from Within is a 2004 British horror film featuring, again, the character Molly Keller, and it is about a treatment for her in a virtual world.